January 07003: Bell Studies for the Clock of the Long Now: Overview

-One of their projects involves the construction of a clock, designed by W. Daniel Hillis, intended to keep time for 10,000 years.
+One of the Long Now Foundation's projects is the construction of a clock, designed by W. Daniel Hillis, intended to keep time for 10,000 years.
 The first prototype of the clock is working and on permanent display at the London Science Museum.
 Eno, a member of the foundation, created this album both as a tribute to the project, and as an artistic expression of the vast swathes of time represented by the sheer "long-termness" of the philosophy behind the clock.
 About the workings of the record, Eno stated that he "naturally wondered what kind of sound it could make to announce the passage of time" and that he "had nurtured an interest in bells for many years, and this seemed like a good alibi for taking it a bit deeper".

 The sounds on the album are entirely synthesizer-based, although Eno studied the actual physics of bell tones in order to simulate the kinds of bells familiar to modern ears.
 He also tried to imagine what bells might sound like in the future, which took him "out of the bounds of current physical and material possibilities .... imagine bells with quite different physical properties from those we now know".
 To that end, mathematical algorithms were also used to generate some of the sounds; Eno also made use of his generative software.
 Most of the tracks are also accompanied by a variety of standard, synth-based ambient backdrops and drones.
 Profits from the sale of this album are donated to the Long Now Foundation.